 Semantics

 A 'DataResourceMapping' specifies a resource, in which the platform-specific representation of a 'DataType' or a 'DataInstance', i.e. their representation in a concrete data type system, is located as identified in the 'resourceURI' property.
-The 'DataResourceMapping' thus connects a TDL model with resources and artefacts that are outside the scope of TDL.
+The 'DataResourceMapping' thus connects a TDL model with resources and artefacts that are outside of the scope of TDL.

 Generalization